john-lennie/Chat-App/README.md

 ### Static Files

-You can store static files like images, fonts, etc in the `build` folder.
+Static files like images, fonts, etc can be stored in the `build` folder.

-For example, if you copy a file called my_image.png into the build folder you can access it using `http://localhost:3000/build/my_image.png`.
+For example, a file called my_image.png in the build folder can be accessed using `http://localhost:3000/build/my_image.png`.

 ### Linting